linkerd/website/linkerd.io/content/2/tasks/multicluster.md

 [deep dive](/2/features/automatic-mtls/#how-does-it-work).

-The trust anchor that we've generated is a self-signed certificate which can be used to create new certificates.
+The trust anchor that we've generated is a self-signed certificate which can be used to create new certificates (a certificate authority).
 To generate the [issuer credentials](/2/tasks/generate-certificates/#issuer-certificate-and-key) using the trust anchor, run: